colinta/SublimeStringEncode/README.md

 Installation
 ------------

-1. Using Package Control, install "StringEncode"
+Using Package Control, install "StringEncode" or clone this repo in your packages folder.

-Or:

-1. Open the Sublime Text Packages folder
-    - OS X: ~/Library/Application Support/Sublime Text 3/Packages/
-    - Windows: %APPDATA%/Sublime Text 3/Packages/
-    - Linux: ~/.Sublime Text 3/Packages/ or ~/.config/sublime-text-3/Packages

-2. clone this repo
-3. Install keymaps for the commands (see Example.sublime-keymap for my preferred keys)
+I recommended you add key bindings for the commands.
+I've included my preferred bindings below.
+Copy them to your key bindings file (⌘⇧,).

 Commands
 --------